darshil-here/Crework-projects/Week - 3/Hulu Clone/README.md

 # Hulu Website Clone

 > Our task was to clone an existing website.
-I created a responsive clone of Hulu's website with HTML & CSS.
+I created a responsive clone of Hulu's website with HTML & CSS..

 ### Deployed Link: https://hulu-clone-crework.netlify.app/